sjain166/SwarmMap/docker/BUILD_INSTRUCTIONS.md

 - We're using CUDA 11.8 (compatible with your CUDA 12.6 driver and RTX A6000 Ampere architecture)
 - Each step will be tested before moving to the next
 - The container will be interactive so you can verify each build step
+- OpenCV is being built with GTK for GUI support and OpenGL enabled